trilitech/tezos-developer-docs/docs/architecture/governance/amendment-history.md

 *Athens* was the first proposed protocol amendment for Tezos.
 Two proposals - [Athens A](https://www.tezosagora.org/proposal/Pt24m4xiPbLDhVgVfABUjirbmda3yohdN82Sp9FeuAXJ4eV9otd) and [Athens B](https://www.tezosagora.org/proposal/Psd1ynUBhMZAeajwcZJAeq5NrxorM6UCU4GJqxZ7Bx2e9vUWB6z) - were proposed by [Nomadic Labs](https://blog.nomadic-labs.com/athens-our-proposals-for-the-first-voted-amendment.html) in February 2019.

 Of the two proposals, _Athens A_ sought to increase the gas limit and reduce the required roll size for baking from 10,000 tez to 8,000 tez. _Athens B_ only sought to increase the gas limit.
-Athens A was voted with a _Super-majority_ and was autonomously [activated](https://twitter.com/tezos/status/1133907926907797504) into the protocol in May 2019.
+Athens A was voted and was autonomously [activated](https://twitter.com/tezos/status/1133907926907797504) into the protocol in May 2019.

 For a full list of changes, be sure to read this corresponding [blog post](https://blog.nomadic-labs.com/athens-proposals-injected.html) from Nomadic Labs and [reflections](https://medium.com/tqtezos/reflecting-on-athens-the-first-self-amendment-of-tezos-4791ab3b1de1) by Jacob Arluck, and the [reference documentation](https://tezos.gitlab.io/protocols/004_Pt24m4xi.html).